cypher139/ch/dev/LocalPackages/cmdrepeat/readMe.txt

 /repeat print = Toggles printing back any command you use when you use it.
 /repeat consolecmd = Toggles whether to broadcast to the console what commmand was used.

+Notes:
-Reminder / Note: The console doesn't use "/" to start a command.
+- The console doesn't use "/" to start a command.
 To use the "/repeat" command in the console, use "repeat" instead.
+- Aliases for /repeat: /. and /'

 Permissions:
 commandhelper.alias.everyone: Use /repeat